ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 Filtering happens on the key of the records, so first we will use `selectKey()` passing along a `KeyMapper` to map to the new key.
 The `KeyMapper` is a function to which you pass along the field which you want to become the new key.

-Then we will use `filter()` to filter out the keys we want to retain which match the given `Predicate`.
-In our case the Predicate just verifies if a key appears within a `List`:
 ``` java
     private boolean canProcessSensor(String key) {
         return this.sensorIdsToProcess.contains(key);
     }
 ```

+Then we will use `filter()` to filter out the keys we want to retain which match the given `Predicate`.
+In our case the Predicate just verifies if a key appears within a `List`:

-For every record we will now do some simple processing:
+For every record we will now do some simple processing with `updateStats()`:
 ``` java
     streamToProcessData
         .selectKey((key,value) -> value.getSensorId())